 It’s been just over a week since Andrea and I landed in Uganda.
 My mind is still processing the innumerable observations I’ve made and thoughts I’ve had since arriving in our new temporary home.
 At this rate, I expect it will take a lifetime to fully comprehend everything I’ve witnessed just one week in.

 During an unexpected layover in Brussels, Belgium, we visited Grand Place and enjoyed some fine Belgian chocolate (sadly, no waffles).
 The next day, we finally found ourselves flying over the Mediterranean Sea and the Northern countries of Africa.
 Upon landing, a sea of signs—set in Arial—directed us to the customs counters.
 A few minutes later, we were officially on Ugandan soil.

-The next day, Tonny brought me and Andrea to a public market lined with small shops offering local produce and groceries like matooke, posho, beans, and more.
-We passed on the meat this time around (though the men manning the meat shops did trick me into giving them an inappropriate hand signal), but explore behind the main row of shops where, under dim lights and sketchy scaffolding, we purchased some of the best produce I’ve ever eaten.
+The next day, Tonny brought me and Andrea to Kamwokya Market, a strip of small shops offering local produce and groceries like matooke, posho, beans, and more.
+We passed on the meat this time around (though the men manning the meat shops did trick me into giving them an inappropriate hand signal), but explored behind the main row of shops where, under dim lights and sketchy scaffolding, we purchased some of the best produce I’ve ever eaten.